USTVNow (For Live US Television) Review

 Live TV does exactly what you would expect.
 Instead of selecting a live feed from the EPG, you chose a channel by name.

-What should be mentioned, is that either way you choose to watch live television, USTVNow’s Roku or Now TV channel is one of the easiest to channel hop with.
+What should be mentioned, is that either way you choose to watch live television, USTVNow’s Roku channel is one of the easiest to channel hop with.
 Sadly, it is still not as easy as a 30 year old television which requires little more than a single button, but it is still quick in comparison to other services or platforms by pressing the back button, skipping to the next channel and play.

 I achieved the highest bitrates when testing the stream on either a Roku 3 box or the Now TV platform, which averaged at 2300kbps*.
 Video quality itself was a pleasure to watch in most circumstances, although I did see it drop a bit at one stage during a separate session.
 In any event, for the most part I would describe the live video stream as very good.